‘I just felt really alone’: Irfan Fandi rejects contract offer from Portuguese side Braga

 "It wasn't the best trip for me, other than football," he said.

 "Football was great, it was fun.
-But I just felt really alone, really bored a lot of times.
+But I just felt really alone, really bored a lot of the time.
 If my family was there it would have been a different case, but I was alone and it was really hard for me."

 Still, Irfan is still optimistic of his chances to play overseas.
 He will make a decision on his future after the AFF Suzuki Cup, with a few offers already on the table.